Privacy and Data Protection Notice (the Notice)

 However, in other cases we may use other lawful grounds to process your information:

-- We have certain ‘Legitimate interests’ to process your personal information to help us to achieve our goals as a charity.
+- We have certain ‘Legitimate interests’ to process your personal information to help us to achieve our goals as a charity and to give you the best service and secure experience.
 When we use legitimate interests to process your personal information we carefully consider your rights and interests.
 We will not process your personal information using legitimate interests if the impact on your rights and interests outweighs our interests.
 Our legitimate interests include:

 - to communicate with our existing donors, including acknowledging donations and informing them about recent work or appeals;